 By answering a few simple questions upon downloading the app, users are provided with instant expert advice that guarantees that mental health problems can be managed.

 Contact Us Today

-Here at Asana Lodge, we provide residential mental health treatment to people from all walks of life.
-Irrespective of your personal circumstances, we can assist you in addressing the cause of your mental health disorder, and we can provide suitable treatment options.
+Here at Asana Lodge, we provide residential dual diagnosis to people from all walks of life who are suffering with substance addiction and mental health issues.
+Irrespective of your personal circumstances, we can assist you in addressing the cause of your addiction and mental health problems and provide suitable treatment options.

-To find out more about the mental health treatments available at our private rehab, call us today on 01908 489 421.
+To find out more about the dual diagnosis treatments available at our private rehab, call us today on 01908 489 421.
 Alternatively, email email@example.com and a member of our team will be in touch shortly.